Skip to navigation

 Looking up into King's Canyon from the bottom of the gorge

-Sunday 25th, far from being a day of rest, was my chance to explore King's Canyon.
-I got up before the sun, showered, breakfasted, and hopped in the car, only to find that Oz had decided it was going to be a day of rest, at least for him... the engine wouldn't even turn over.
-Mechanical failure never bothered me before, though, so I got a jump start from the couple of lads camped over the lawn from me, thinking that the 35km run to the canyon would charge up the battery, or at worst prove it was totally dead.
+Sunday, far from being a day of rest, was my chance to explore King's Canyon.
+I got up before the sun, showered, breakfasted, and hopped in the car, only to find that Oz had decided it was going definitely to be a day of rest for him: the engine wouldn't even turn over.
+Mechanical failure never bothered me before, though, so I got a jump start from the two lads camped over the lawn from me, thinking that the 35km run to the canyon would charge up the battery, or at worst would prove it was totally dead.
 Whatever, I got there in one piece, and on time.

 Repairs